AutodeskGames/stingray-docs/source/interactive_help/playtesting/feedback.md

 # Ways to get runtime feedback

-{{ProductName}} provides several different ways for you to get feedback about what is happening in your game.
+{{ProductName}} provides several different ways for you to get feedback about what is happening in the engine while your project is running.
 You will probably find it necessary to use many if not all of these methods at different times during your development.
 Each one may be more convenient than the others, depending on how your gameplay is written, what subsystems of the engine you need to get feedback about, and what kind of information you hope to get.

 ## The **Log Console**